C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 }
 ```

-* Embed the returned row in a `Group`, and add another sample row.
+Now we can embed the returned row in a `Group`, and add another `NoteRow` instance to preview.

-  * Command click on the `NoteRow` and select the "Group" option
+* Command-click on the `NoteRow` and select the **"Group"** option
-* Now add another sample of a `NoteRow()` in the newly created group:
+* Now add another sample of a `NoteRow()` in the newly created group.
+This time change the size of the width like so:

 ```swift
 Group {